10th Field Hospital: Service in Iraq

 The 10th CSH deployed in support of Operation Iraqi Freedom 2005–2007.
-While conducting split-based operations in Tallil and Baghdad, Medical Task Force 10 provided unmatched Level III combat health support with a 94-percent survivability rate.
+While conducting split-based operations in Tallil and Baghdad, Medical Task Force 10 provided Level III combat health support with a 94-percent survivability rate.
 The unit returned to Fort Carson from Iraq 14 Oct.
 2006, and received an additional Meritorious Unit Commendation.

-The 10th CSH deployed as Medical Task Force 10 to Operation Iraqi Freedom 08–10, and once again provided unmatched Level III combat health support with split-based operations in Baghdad at Ibn Sina Hospital then moving to Camp Sather, Tallil, Al Kut, Al Amarah, Bucca, and even supporting UK Forces in Basrah.
+The 10th CSH deployed as Medical Task Force 10 to Operation Iraqi Freedom 08–10, and once again provided Level III combat health support with split-based operations in Baghdad at Ibn Sina Hospital then moving to Camp Sather, Tallil, Al Kut, Al Amarah, Bucca, and even supporting UK Forces in Basrah.
 The unit achieved a 98-percent survivability rate, the highest survivability rate in the history of American warfare.

 The staff of the hospital consisted of two personnel components: permanently assigned and professional fillers or PROFIS.
 Under the FY07 MTOE, which appeared on 16 March 2007, the 10th Combat Support Hospital had 482 required positions, which consisted of 237 permanently assigned and 245 PROFIS.
 With the MRI conversion, this represented a shift with the number of permanently assigned personnel decreasing and the number of PROFIS increasing by approximately 40 each respectively.
 The backbone of a fully operational and functional hospital was the competent staff found under the canvas.
 An important part of that competent team was the PROFIS staff, which made up over half of the total staff and included the majority of the clinical professionals.

 In an ideal world, the 10th Field Hospital would have had all personnel assigned and training on a daily basis in anticipation for worldwide deployments.
 Unfortunately, that arrangement would become a detriment to the clinical skills of the medical, nursing, and specialty staff.
 Therefore, a system was required whereby the majority of time could be spent in a real clinical environment, where skills could be developed and maintained.
 That system, the PROFIS program, allowed clinical staff to maintain clinical proficiency while developing unit relationships and training for deployment with their designated PROFIS unit.
 Likened to a "break glass when needed" piece of equipment, PROFIS were assigned to the 10th Field Hospital on paper and were requested when the need arose for professionals to round out the staffing requirements for a particular mission.